-Progress Against Plans Activation / implementation of SAP's Audit Information System (AIS) Module (in coordination with Finance): Fully Implemented Continuing risk based audit approach Issues 58 Overall, there are no significant issues based on the results of the reviews.
-Findings 59 Overall, there are no significant findings based on the results of the reviews.
+Progress Against Plans The plans and objectives for the year are substantially completed at year end.
+Issues 48 Overall, there are no significant issues based on the results of the reviews.
+Findings 49 Overall, there are no significant findings based on the results of the reviews.
 Examination Trends Certain policies and procedures need updating due to various reorganizations and realignment of functions within the Company.